-So in other words, what would come out is mod H evaluated at omega 0 A 0 cos omega 0 t + phi 0 + angle of H evaluated at omega 0.
+You would evaluate this at omega equal to omega nought, the magnitude would multiply the magnitude, the angle would add to the angle here, so in other words, what would come out is mod H evaluated at omega nought A nought cos omega nought T + phi nought + angle of H evaluated at omega nought.
 What is the effect of this angle?
 As you can see, the effect of this angle is to change the phase and a change of phase is equivalent to a change in time, so it is like shifting the time, shifting the sine wave on the time axis.

-So, angle H omega 0 essentially shifts the sine wave, shifts the sinusoid by well you know t is to be replaced by t + something and that + something is given by this divided by omega.
+So, angle H omega nought essentially shifts the sine wave, shifts the sinusoid by well you know T is to be replaced by T + something and that + something is given by this divided by omega.
 So, I mean, let us write it out explicitly that way.
 Let us reason out what it should be explicitly.

-So, we rewrite that expression, we write as mod H omega 0 times A 0 cos, we keep phi 0 as it is, we will take omega 0, and then we will write t + the angle of H omega 0 divided by omega 0, I am sorry, ya.
-Well I will write omega 0 t + this into omega 0.
-So, again you have angle here, so this into omega 0, I will write it this way.
-So, I will rewrite soforgetting about this part, this part is essentially a change of magnitude, it is only this part which I wish to focus on. t has been replaced by t + angle H omega 0 by omega 0.
-So, essentially this quantity, angle H omega 0 divided by omega 0 is like a timeshift, it is an important observation we make.
+So, we rewrite that expression, we write as mod H omega nought times A nought cos, we keep phi nought as it is, we will take omega nought, and then we will write T + the angle of H omega nought divided by omega nought, I am sorry, ya.
+Well I will write omega nought T + this into omega nought.

+So, again you have angle here, so this into omega nought, I will write it this way.
+So, I will rewrite so forgetting about this part, this part is essentially a change of magnitude, it is only this part which I wish to focus on.
+T has been replaced by T + angle H omega nought by omega nought.
+So, essentially this quantity, angle H omega nought divided by omega nought is like the timeshift, it is an important observation we make.